-If you’re looking for a cheap phone to use with the Lifeline Assistance free government phone plan (sometimes referred to as the “Obama phone”), you’ve come to the right place.
-In this post we want to help anyone interested in this program to understand two things:
+If you’re looking for a cheap phone to use with the Lifeline Assistance free government phone plan (sometimes referred to as “Obama phone”), you’ve come to the right place.
+In this post we want to help anyone interested in this program understand two things:

 - How to get a Lifeline Assistance wireless plan

 - How to bring your own phone (or a cheap phone from Swappa) to an existing Lifeline Assistance plan